Imports Modification

 };

-When Windows loads the binary and resolves its imports, it fills the IAT with the resolved address of the imported functions:
+When Windows loads the binary and resolves its imports, it fills the IAT with the resolved addresses of the imported functions:

 uintptr_t IAT[3] = {